image

 The Environmental Working Group (EWG) recently published a list:

-The 12 worst hormone-disrupting chemicals you may be coming into contact with on a regular basis.
+The 12 worst hormone-disrupting chemicals you may be coming into contact with on a regular basis - a

 “There is no end to the tricks that endocrine disruptors can play on our bodies: increasing production of certain hormones; decreasing production of others; imitating hormones; turning one hormone into another; interfering with hormone signaling; telling cells to die prematurely; competing with essential nutrients; binding to essential hormones; accumulating in organs that produce hormones.”